Politics of the Netherlands: Subnational government

-Regional government in the Netherlands is formed by twelve provinces.
-Provinces are responsible for spatial planning, health policy and recreation, within the bounds prescribed by the national government.
+The Netherlands is divided into twelve provinces, which are responsible for spatial planning, health policy and recreation, within the bounds prescribed by the national government.
 Furthermore, they oversee the policy and finances of municipalities and water boards.
-The executive power is in hands of the King's Commissioner and the College of the Gedeputeerde Staten.
-The King's Commissioner is appointed by the national Cabinet and responsible to the Minister of the Interior and Kingdom Relations.
-Members of the Gedeputeerde Staten are appointed by, and responsible to the provincial legislature, the States Provincial, which is elected by direct suffrage.
+Provincial councils are directly elected by inhabitants every four years.
+Executive authority is exercised by the King's (or Queens's) commissioner and the college of the provincial executive.
+The commissioner is appointed by the national government and is responsible to the Minister of the Interior and Kingdom Relations.
+Members of the provincial executive are appointed by, and responsible to the provincial council.

 Local government in the Netherlands is formed by 342 municipalities (as of 2023).
 Municipalities are responsible for education, spatial planning and social security, within the bounds prescribed by the national and provincial government.
-They are governed by the College of Mayor and Aldermen.
-The Mayor is appointed by the national Cabinet and responsible to the Minister of the Interior and Kingdom Relations.
-The Aldermen are appointed by, and responsible to the Municipal Council, which is elected by direct suffrage.
-Local government on the Caribbean Netherlands is formed by three public bodies sometimes called special municipalities who do not fall within a province.
+Like provincial councils, municipal councils are directly elected every four years.
+Municipalities are governed by the municipal executive, consisting of the mayor and a number of aldermen.
+The mayor is appointed by the national government and responsible to the Minister of the Interior and Kingdom Relations.
+The aldermen are appointed by, and responsible to the municipal council.
+The major cities of Amsterdam and Rotterdam are subdivided into administrative areas (stadsdelen), which have their own (limited) responsibilities.

+Local government on the Caribbean Netherlands is formed by three public bodies sometimes called "special municipalities" which are not part of a province.
 They are governed by a Lieutenant-general (gezaghebber) and "eilandgedeputeerden" which are responsible to the island council, which is elected by direct suffrage.
 Their activities are similar to but wider than those of municipalities.

-The major cities of Amsterdam and Rotterdam are subdivided into administrative areas (stadsdelen), which have their own (limited) responsibilities.

-Furthermore, there are Water boards which are responsible for the country's inland waterways, groundwater levels, polders, dikes and other waterworks.
-These boards are ruled by reprensatives of companies, farmers and nature conservation organisations and reprensatives who are elected by citizens in the area.
+Furthermore, there are water boards which are responsible for the country's inland waterways, groundwater levels, polders, dikes and other waterworks.
+These boards are ruled by representatives of companies, farmers and nature conservation organisations and representatives who are elected by citizens in the area.
 They have the power to tax their residents.

+Elections

+The Netherlands forms a single constituency during general elections.
+Parties participating in an election submit a ranked list of candidates, based on which members of parliament are chosen.
+The Netherlands has an open list system, meaning that the ordering of the party list can be altered by preference votes.
+The electoral quota, the number of votes necessary to win a single seat in the House of Representatives (about 0.7% of the vote), serves as the electoral threshold.
+Because of this, smaller parties can secure seats in parliament.

 Policy

 Foreign policy

 The foreign policy of the Netherlands is based on four basic commitments: to Transatlantic relations, European integration, international development and international law.
-While historically the Netherlands used to be a neutral state, it has joined many international organisations since the Second World War.
-Most prominently the UN, NATO and the EU.
-The Dutch economy is very open and relies on international trade.
+While historically the Netherlands used to be a neutral state, it has joined many international organisations since World War II, most prominently the United Nations, NATO and the European Union.
+The Dutch economy is very open and heavily reliant on international trade.
 One of the more controversial international issues surrounding the Netherlands is its liberal policy towards soft drugs.